 Some people mistakenly regard all ‘Arabic’ or Muslim countries as one place, but Morocco is a long way from Saudi, Iran or even Libya.
 Factor in the huge volume of tourism and Morocco is exceedingly safe.
 And by avoiding the popular tourist spots, for us it’s even less hassle.

 8. Is this tour for me?

 It is if you have several years experience in riding motorcycles, including riding abroad; you’re not looking for an off-roading challenge but are fit enough to ride six days, and you’re interested in more than just bombing around on motorbikes and a beer every night.
-Before you book, have a sit or even a test ride on a GS310 to see if it’s the bike for you.
-Most riders end the tour with a begrudging respect for the little bike.
+Before you book, have a sit or consider a test ride on a GS310 to see if it’s the bike for you.
+Most riders end the tour with a begrudging respect for the mini GSs.

 9. Are there any restrictions?

-Yes: you must have at least five years motorcycle riding experience and be under 65 years old or convince me that you are otherwise fit and healthy.
+Yes: you must have at least five years motorcycle riding experience and be under 65 years old or convince me that you are otherwise fit, healthy and experienced.

 10. What sort of motorcycles are available?